M4ngu/Sweet-Sixteen/firmware/Sweet_3/README.md

 # Sweet_3 Firmware

-Designed to run on a Teensy 3.2; it is also compatible with a Teensy LC, although the official BOM recommends a 3.2.
+Designed to run on a Teensy 3.2;

 This README serves as a guide for **developing** and **compiling** your own versions of the firwmare.
-Since firmware v2.0.0, the recommended method for putting firmware onto a Sweet Sixteen is to use Teensy Loader directly.
-[Find out more on the wiki][load-firmware]
+The recommended method for putting firmware onto a Sweet Sixteen is to use Teensy Loader directly.

 If you are interested in compiling your own firmware, or hacking on it, read on!